artica/Workshop-Farrusco/README.txt

-This contains the zip files of the programs used in the workshops
+This contains the zip files of the programs used in the workshops.

+Updated in 12.12.11